 On multiple occasions I made the mistake of starting work without first agreeing on its scope or negotiating a contract.
 This led to frustration, lost time, and lost opportunities.

 One of the worries that I have about being unaffiliated with a larger entity is that I have no infrastructure to back me up.
 I have no legal department or formal advisors to review deals.
 I will seek advice about this from peer advisors in the coming months.

 The upside of independence is that I can be selective.
 I was careful this year to only enter long-term agreements with organizations whose missions align with mine, and whose leaders demonstrate personal integrity.
-Some of those organizations include: Cambia Health Solutions, Hope for Henry, and the Hopelab Foundation.
+Some of those organizations include: Cambia Health Solutions, Hope for Henry, and Hopelab.
 Their CEOs – Mark Ganz, Laurie Strongin, and Margaret Laws – are three people I would follow into battle.
 I plan to add to this client list in the coming year.
 To do that I need to document and articulate the impact I have had on each organization.

 I also engaged in short-term consulting work, such as one-day design sessions on topics like innovation in the care of older adults, pediatric care, emergency room care, and product design.
 These sessions are fun for someone like me – an extrovert with more ideas than I know what to do with – and clients were appreciative of my insights and energy.

 Public speaking is another form of short-term consulting, bringing my experience and ideas to groups of people looking for inspiration and fuel for their own fires.
 This year I took the stage at symposia related to biotech, housing design for older adults, health communication, health research, nursing, hardware design, health insurance, and banking.